eBardX/XestiMonitors/README.md

 #### <a name="other_uikit_monitors">Other UIKit Monitors</a>

-In addition, XestiMonitors provides nine other `UIKit` monitors:
+In addition, XestiMonitors provides ten other `UIKit` monitors:

 * [ContentSizeCategoryMonitor][content_size_category_monitor] to monitor the
   app for changes to its preferred content size category. *(iOS, tvOS)*